maxforums/maxforums.org/foundation.md

 - Organize community projects
 - Manage and maintain official website and accounts
 - Find and reconnect with old members we've lost touch with and try to bring them back into the fold

+Note that the Foundation does not aim to market Maxforums to a general audience.
+The intention, as of its creation, is to focus on the limited cohort of original forum members.

 ## Funding and Income